Beverly Hills Surgeon Offers To Help Tessica Brown, Woman Who Used Gorilla Glue On Hair

 BEVERLY HILLS (CBSLA) — A Beverly Hills plastic surgeon has offered to help Tessica Brown, the Louisiana woman who went viral after using Gorilla Glue on her hair, by performing a special procedure.

-“Tomorrow the procedure will be to dissolve the polyurethane, which is Gorilla Glue is made out of,” Dr. Michael Obeng, director of MiKO Plastic Surgery, said.RELATED: Passengers Outraged After Black Teens Forced Off Flight In Mask Dispute
+“Tomorrow the procedure will be to dissolve the polyurethane, which is Gorilla Glue is made out of,” Dr. Michael Obeng, director of MiKO Plastic Surgery, said.RELATED: 'People Were Crying': Delta Flight Passenger Tells Of Intense Moments After Skidding Off Of Pittsburgh International Airport Taxiway

 “When I found out this was a reality, you can only feel compassion and sympathy for Tessica,” Obeng said.

-Note: UPDATE: Tessica Brown Recovering After Beverly Hills Surgeon Performs Procedure To Remove Gorilla Glue